Language education: Teaching foreign language in classrooms

 A technique (or strategy) is a very specific, concrete stratagem or mechanism designed to accomplish an immediate objective.
 Such are derived from the controlling method, and less directly, from the approach.

-As well as the three-tiered view above, an additional lens is that of humanistic language teaching where a cluster of beliefs, attitudes and core concepts from humanistic psychology informs the approach, method and techniques employed.
-Earl Stevick and Gertrude Moskowitz, often regarded as humanistic language teacher educators, considered participation and student-centeredness as central to doing language teaching and being a language teacher.
+In addition to the three-tiered view above, another lens is humanistic language teaching, in which a cluster of beliefs, attitudes, and core concepts from humanistic psychology informs the approach, methods, and techniques employed.
+Earl Stevick and Gertrude Moskowitz, often regarded as humanistic language teacher educators, considered participation and student-centeredness central to language teaching and to being a language teacher.
 Humanistic language teaching has been strongly associated with many of the interactive methods listed above.

 Online and self-study courses

 Hundreds of languages are available for self-study, from scores of publishers, for a range of costs, using a variety of methods.
 The course itself acts as a teacher and has to choose a methodology, just as classroom teachers do.